wcolburn/osu-cs493-assignment-4/README.md

 5. In that shell, run `sh ./runtests.sh`.

 If you have your own cURL tests, you can put them in `runtests.sh`.
-If you are using the supplied Postman tests, put this in your `runtests.sh`:
+If you are using Postman tests (not supplied here), put this in your `runtests.sh`, replacing filenames as appropriate:

 ```
 cd tests